 But these days, it’s getting easier and cheaper.
 We’re seeing the UNIX-ification of hosted services: each one designed to do one thing and do it well.
 And they’re all composable.

-It made us wonder: just how quickly could a single person build their own pipeline without having to worry about maintaining it?
+It made us wonder: just how quickly could a single person build their own data analytics pipeline, with scalability in mind, without having to worry about maintaining it?
 An entirely managed data processing stream?

 It sounded like analytics Zen.
 So we set out to find our inner joins peace armed with just a few tools: Terraform, Segment, DynamoDB and Lambda.